The ABC rules for participants

 - All trips made by bicycle are accepted if the bicycle is used as a means of transportation.
 For instance, trips to and from university, to shopping, to visit friends, to go to the cinema or to the swimming pool.
 Valid trips are not restricted to the city or region of the university a participant selected.

 - To ensure fair play in the Academic Bicycle Challenge, the ABC coordinators can check the trips of the participants.
-The ABC coordinators reserve the right to exclude any trips that they consider to be fake, unrealistic or doubtful.
+The ABC coordinators reserve the rights to exclude any trips that they consider to be fake, unrealistic or doubtful and to exclude participants from the ABC who behave accordingly.